Search for long-lived particles decaying to leptons with large impact parameter in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event reconstruction and selection

 {\tolerance=2000 After requiring that the events pass the triggers described above, we preselect well-reconstructed electrons and muons in each channel.
 Electrons and muons are reconstructed by associating a track reconstructed in the tracking detectors with either a cluster of energy in the ECAL~\cite{Khachatryan:2015hwa,Sirunyan:2020ycc} or a track in the muon system~\cite{Sirunyan:2018}.
 The leptons used in this search are reconstructed with the particle-flow (PF) algorithm~\cite{CMS-PRF-14-001}, which aims to reconstruct and identify each individual particle in an event with an optimized combination of information from the various elements of the CMS detector.
-The candidate vertex with the largest value of summed physics-object $\pt^2$ is taken to be the primary $\Pp\Pp$ interaction vertex.
-The physics objects are the jets, clustered using the jet finding algorithm~\cite{Cacciari:2008gp,Cacciari:2011ma} with the tracks assigned to candidate vertices as inputs, and the associated missing transverse momentum, taken as the negative vector sum of the \pt of those jets. }
+The primary $\Pp\Pp$ interaction vertex is taken to be the candidate vertex with the largest value of summed physics-object $\pt^2$.
+The physics objects used for this determination are the jets, clustered using the jet finding algorithm~\cite{Cacciari:2008gp,Cacciari:2011ma} with the tracks assigned to candidate vertices as inputs, and the associated missing transverse momentum, taken as the negative vector sum of the \pt of those jets. }